 SPONSOR OPERATION FIREFLY!

-We need your support to help make Operation Firefly bigger and better, so we can reach even more night-time bicycle riders.
+Join Laemmle Charitable Foundation in helping to make this next season of Operation Firefly bigger and better, so we can reach even more night-time bicycle riders.
 Below are some fun levels at which you can join Team Firefly and receive a premium.
 And volunteers are always welcome!

 Lights, hats and vests will ship beginning the first week of November 2014.